 Seeing pink: Brands hop on "Barbie" bandwagon amid movie buzz

-With movie stars prohibited from promoting the new "Barbie" film amid the actors strike, toy company and Barbie doll-maker Mattel has been working overtime to help keep the movie top of mind ahead of its release on Friday.
+With movie stars prohibited from promoting the new "Barbie" film amid the actors strike, toy company and Barbie doll-maker Mattel worked overtime to keep the movie top of mind ahead of its release on Friday.

 "It adds some buzz and excitement to their line in the slow summer period.
 It's classic merchandising tied to a movie, which is good and bad," Allen Adamson, co-founder and managing partner of Metaforce, a marketing and branding agency, told CBS MoneyWatch.